KisalayGhosh/ISC-5305---Scientific-Programming/Week06/Question01/README.md

    - `static_assert` is used to ensure that only arithmetic types are allowed in the generic `process_data()` function, reducing runtime errors.

 4. **Metadata Management**
-   - Metadata can be associated with each element in the container, including an integer, a double, a string, and a callback function.
+   - Every element in the container has the ability to have associated metadata, such as an integer, double, string, or callback function.

    - Metadata is printed and the associated callbacks are executed upon request.

 5. **Serialization**
-   - The container can serialize itself to a JSON-like format, providing a structured overview of its contents.
-This is useful for debugging or exporting the container's state.
+   - The container offers an organised summary of its contents by serialising itself to a format resembling JSON.
+This is helpful for exporting or debugging the state of the container.

 6. **Exception Safety**
    - The code implements both basic and strong exception safety.
 Errors in one computation or callback do not affect others.